yavyx/PaIntDB/PaIntDB _issues.md

 ### Back-end
-- Don't query
+- IMPORTANT: Inherited classes (DE network and combined network calling init more than once)
 - Make queries into dataframes instead of dictionaries
 - Write tests! (check parameters in all main (user input) functions.
 - Adding metabolites is too slow, need to check why.
 - Use JSON to save useful dictionaries that only need to be created once (PAO1/PA14 mapping, gene/metabolite mapping, edge list dictionary, GO enrichment dictionary).
 Will probably improve perfomance dramatically.
 - Check sources when building the network from a dataframe!
 Which source stays, which one leaves?
-- Need to add an export to CSV function.
-- New function to extract all db information from the selected interaction(s).
-Important for when the Dash application is running.
 - Come up with first-order interaction algorithms.
 Need to think more about this algorithm.
+Maybe
 - Double lists when extracting study items.
 - Fix GO enrichment.
 Run GO enrichment on network or on full list (not all original genes are mapped) ?
 Both
-- Use decorators? to modify network generating functions.
 - Change gene_list to genes_df for all networks
 - Fix mapped genes in combined networks